-Apart from introducing Japan to the western world back then, these collections became staples in Japanese horror storytelling, with Yokai such as the Snow Woman, the Long Neck Lady, and the Faceless Tribe still regularly depicted in movies, Anime, and video games.
+Apart from introducing Japan to the western world back then, these collections eventually became staples in Japanese horror storytelling.
+Yokai such as the Snow Woman, the Long Neck Lady, and the Faceless Tribe are still regularly depicted in movies, Anime, and video games.

-A visit to Hearn’s memorial museum is thus more than just a literary experience for me.
-It was also an homage to the wicked tales that have delighted and terrified me since young.
+In other words, a visit to Hearn’s memorial museum is much more than just a historical or literary experience.
+For a Yokai fan like me, it was also a homage to the wicked tales that have delighted and terrified me since young.

 Adachi Museum of Art (足立美術館 Adachi Bijutsukan)

 Somewhat worn out by all the walking, I briefly considered skipping the Adachi Museum of Art after returning to JR Matsue Station.
 How unforgivable this would have been had I given in to that dreadful notion!
 While the journey from Matsue Station to the museum was rather dreary, I was immediately enlivened on entering this world-famous Shimane attraction.